yeabat8tcap/ai-dependency-manager/docs/future-enhancements/plugin-architecture.md

 - [ ] Build plugin testing framework
 - [ ] Add comprehensive documentation

-This plugin architecture provides a robust, secure, and extensible foundation for extending the AI Dependency Manager with custom functionality and integrations.
+This plugin architecture provides a robust, secure, and extensible foundation for extending the Superintelligence Dependency Manager with custom functionality and integrations.